-Family Based Therapy (FBT) For Eating Disorder Treatment
+Therapy Services for Eating Disorder Treatment

 Therapists at The Community Health Collaborative aim to provide healthy, effective ways of coping with the difficulties life inevitably presents.
-Additionally, the therapists below have advanced training in Family Based Therapy (also known as Maudsley Therapy), the only evidence-based treatment for teenagers with eating disorders.
+Additionally, some of the therapists below have advanced training in Family Based Therapy (also known as Maudsley Therapy), the only evidence-based treatment for teenagers with eating disorders.
 Eating disorder related illnesses that are treated include: anorexia, bulimia nervosa and binge eating disorders.
 Appointments provide ample time for thorough, collaborative therapy sessions.
 Following your appointments there will be timely coordination with the rest of your treatment team.

 Nan Shaw, LCSW